cjanke/tucows-takehome-2026/README.md

 # How to run the program

 The app is built within a Docker container.
+Basic seed data for the db (see `db/02_seed.sql`) is handled automatically.
 For the initial build, run `docker compose up --build` in your terminal at the root directory.

 For subsequent builds, wipe the existing data before running: